phoenixframework/phoenix_live_view/guides/client/bindings.md

 The `phx-remove` command is only executed for the removed parent element.
 It does not cascade to children.

+Note that it's recommended that for `phx-remove` to work correctly, the parent element should have a (unique) DOM ID.
+If it doesn't have one, it may not fire.

 To react to elements being updated in the DOM, you'll need to use a [hook](js-interop.md#client-hooks-via-phx-hook), which gives you full access to the element life-cycle.